liu-qilong/college-beamer/README.md

 \usepackage[szu,zh]{collegeBeamer}
 ```

-> When select `zh`, please add the `xeCJK`package to the preamble and use XeLaTeX as the typesetting engine.
+> When select `zh`, please add the `xeCJK`package to the preamble and use [XeLaTeX](https://www.overleaf.com/learn/latex/XeLaTeX) as the typesetting engine.

 ```
 \usepackage{xeCJK}
 ```

-Please use `XeLaTeX` engine for typesetting.

 ### Page elements